 Minimum Qualifications Applicants must possess the following minimum qualifications:

-• Excellent analytical, organizational, interpersonal and communication skills;
+• Excellent research, analytical, writing and organizational skills;

-• The ability to articulate the critical issues in a case accurately and precisely;
+• Sound judgement with the ability to articulate the critical issues in a case accurately and precisely;

-• Good judgment with the ability to work independently and as a productive team member fostering supportive, respectful and collaborative relationships with the Unit’s professional and support staff;
+• Strong interpersonal skills and the ability to work independently and as a member of a team, including fostering productive and collaborative relationships with staff at all levels of the organization; and

-• Technology proficiency that preferably includes knowledge of and experience with Microsoft Office applications, case management software and eDiscovery platforms; and
+• Technology proficiency that preferably includes a knowledge of and comfort using Microsoft Office applications and case management and eDiscovery platforms.

 Applicants must reside in (or intend to soon become a resident of) New York State and be admitted to practice law in New York State.
 In addition, the Public Officers Law requires that attorneys in the Office be citizens of the United States.
 A two (2) year commitment upon being hired is a condition of employment.